 Baking with yeast is not as daunting as it seems if you have the right information at hand.
-Use this guide as a reference every time you need answers to all your questions related to yeast.
+So, use this guide as a reference every time you need answers to all your yeast-related questions.
 A practical guide for beginners when baking with yeast.

 What is yeast made of?

 Yeast is a single-cell live organism that needs food, warmth, and moisture to survive.
 That is why we feed it with sugar, starch, and warm water.
 It converts food into carbon dioxide and alcohol that makes food rise such as bread.
-Bakers use yeast for leavening bread.
+And, bakers use yeast for leavening bread.

 Of course, when we say yeast, the most common picture for most people is the intense kneading, proofing, and labor-intensive bread recipes.
-When in truth, it does not have to be so complicated or daunting.
+However, it is not so difficult or daunting.
 Let me share with you some useful information about yeast.

 Yeast and gluten

 You must have seen these two always in a recipe.
 If there is yeast there is always talk about gluten.
-Both are needed to create the structure of bread or any yeast-leavened dough.
+In fact, you need both to create the structure of bread or any yeast-leavened dough.

-Water is what hydrates the protein in the dough and sugar is what feeds the dough.
-The more you knead, the stronger the gluten development in the dough.
+In addition, water is what hydrates the protein in the dough and sugar is what feeds the dough.
+Hence, the more you knead, the stronger the gluten development in the dough.

 Yeast and proofing

 Proofing simply means fermentation.
 This happens when gluten is developed after kneading.
 This is the time when the yeast feeds on the sugar in the dough along with the starch and expels gas into the gaps of gluten.
-This is what makes the dough rise.
+And, this is what makes the dough rise.